 - Preheat oven to 425 degrees Fahrenheit.

-- Place the carrots in a big bowl with 1 teaspoon of za'atar, cumin, olive oil and salt and ground black pepper.
+- Place the carrots in a big bowl with 1 teaspoon of za'atar, ground cumin, olive oil and salt and ground black pepper.
 Toss well to mix.

 - Spread the carrots in a single layer on a baking sheet.